Work Performance and Code of Conduct

 15. Inappropriate behavior toward, or discourteous treatment of students, visitors, co-workers including use of profanity and other harassing statements.

 16. Negligence or abuse in the use of University property or equipment.

 17. Reporting to work when suffering from alcoholic or drug-related hangover

-18. Misconduct in the workplace
+18. Misconduct and/or inappropriate behavior in the workplace

 21. Violation of University policies or procedures

 The following occurrences are cause for immediate discharge without notice or without pay in lieu of notice.
 Since a complete list of specific offenses is impossible, discharge is not limited to the situations described below.

 1. Absence without notification or reasonable cause for failure to notify.
 Such absences for three consecutive workdays or shifts require no further follow-up prior to termination.